DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of Aragorn attacking a group of wights figures on the map tile

-> The Fate-Bender card showing test of either might or wisdom.
+> The Fate-Bender card shows a test of either might or wisdom.

 1. Aragorn attacks a group of Wights in his space with his Fate-Bender.
 Fate-Bender tests either might (> icon of a horn) or wisdom (> icon of a tree); Aragorn's wisdom is higher, so he chooses wisdom.